 What is Access Health CT?

-Access Health CT is a new marketplace that offers individuals, families, and small employers a range of qualified, approved health insurance plans from brand-name carriers.
+Access Health CT is the marketplace that offers individuals, families, and small employers a range of qualified, approved health insurance plans from brand-name carriers in Connecticut.

-Access Health CT now allows consumers to speak with a call center representative by dialing, 1-855-805-HEALTH (1-855-805-4325), to receive information on choices about their health care coverage options.
+Access Health CT now allows consumers to speak with a call center representative by dialing, 1-855-909-2428, to receive information on choices about their health care coverage options.
 Access Health CT will also coordinate eligibility and enrollment with state Medicaid and Children’s Health Insurance Programs.

 Also, individuals who experience a “Special Enrollment Qualifying Life Event”, which include the following, can enroll anytime: